 Dr Jane Alexander

-Deputy Programme Director, MSc in Creative Writing (Online)
+Lecturer in Creative Writing; Programme Director, MSc in Creative Writing

-Jane Alexander is director of prose fiction on the MSc in Creative Writing by online learning.
-She is a novelist and short story writer; her first novel The Last Treasure Hunt (Saraband, 2015) was selected as a Waterstones debut of the year, and her short fiction has won prizes and been widely published.
+Jane Alexander is a novelist and short story writer.
+Her first novel The Last Treasure Hunt (Saraband, 2015) was selected as a Waterstones debut of the year; her second novel A User's Guide to Make-Believe (Allison & Busby) was published in January 2020.
+Her short fiction has won prizes and been widely published, and a short story collection with accompanying essay, The Flicker Against the Light and Writing the Contemporary Uncanny, is forthcoming with Luna Academia in 2021.
 She is the recipient of a Scottish Arts Council New Writers Bursary and a Creative Scotland research award, and in 2016 was awarded a Hawthornden International Writing Retreat Fellowship.
-Jane has previously worked as an associate lecturer in creative writing with The Open University, and in 2018 she completed a creative writing PhD on the contemporary uncanny in short fiction, funded by Northumbria University.
+Jane joined the department in 2017, and in 2018 she completed a creative writing PhD on the contemporary uncanny in short fiction, funded by Northumbria University.
 Jane is a Fellow of the Higher Education Academy.

 Open to PhD supervision enquiries?